All Episodes

 And I just kept it moving and didn't think anything of it because it's right across the street from all of our offices.

-So I thought, All right, that's not a big deal.
+So I thought, all right, that's not a big deal.

-And then, like, you know, then they're like, Oh, sorry, Mr. Hannity, we do have your table ready.
+And then like, you know, then they're like, oh, sorry, Mr. Hannity, we do have your table ready.

-And I was like, Well, that's annoying.
+And I was like, well, that's annoying.

-I'm like, they just had a tone.
+I'm like, they just said it.

-This was a very special award though.
+This was a very special award, though.

-Um, this is a big deal.
+This is a big deal.

-And the fact that you got nominated, the fact that you won, uh, you didn't want to go to receive it because you'd be away from the show.
+And the fact that you got nominated, the fact that you won, you didn't want to go to receive it because you'd be away from the show.

 I insisted you go.

-Uh, I'm glad I did, and your family got to see this great moment in your life.
+And your family got to see this great moment in your life.

-It truly, I mean, thank you.
+It truly, I mean, thank you for watching.

 I love you too.

-And the fact that we were able to hide it from you is frankly a a pretty cool accomplishment in this life, right?
+And the fact that we were able to hide it from you is frankly a pretty cool accomplishment in this life, right?

 I mean, listen, no one surprises me.

-I was just saying that the other day, so yeah, you guys got me really good last night.
+I was just saying that the other day.

 I'll move on.

-You kept saying that to me, and I said, Well, don't worry, I know uh just follow my lead in the My typical type A. It's like, oh, so what should I say?
+I know just follow my lead in the typical type A.

 I mean, I can't do my show without an awesome team.